SAP-samples/easy-extension-samples/easy-tutorial-step1/README.md

 # Easy Tutorial Step 1 - Setup your Development Environment

 ## Overview
-In this step of the tutorial, you will learn how to setup Easy Extension Framework, install a new extension and setup your IDE.
+In this step of the tutorial, you will learn how to setup Easy Extension Framework, install a new extension and set up your IDE.

 ## Setup
 Here are the instructions to configure locally the extension and make it works.
 The extension has been developed to work with the standard electronics-spa accelerator, although it can work easily with other spa accelerators as well with small changes.